dvelton/hotseat-mediator/README.md

 # hotseat-mediator
-A simple program for resolving complex legal disputes.

 This program is designed to resolve legal disputes both simple and complex.
 In real-world litigation, countless cases do not settle as fast as they